tedajax/runner/README.md

 Setting up the mingw-w64 toolchain is a bit more annoying.

-The SDL2-mingw-w64 and SDL2_image-mingw-w64 libs will need to be extracted on your machine.
+mingw-w64 versions of the dependencies will have to be installed on your system.
 Currently the Makefile expects them to be in C:/dev/lib/x86.
 The include directory is expected to be C:/dev/include.

 This should probably change so that the mingw-w64 libs are in the External/ directory in the project.